-This summer, we’re refreshing our hearts with immersive journeys through the works of exceptional artists!
-And to make sure you don’t get lost in all the cultural activities on offer in the European capital, we’ve listed the season’s must-see exhibitions in and around Brussels.
+This autumn, we’re warming our hearts with immersive journeys through the works of exceptional artists!
+And to make sure you don’t get lost in all the cultural activities on offer in Europe’s capital, we’ve listed the season’s must-see exhibitions in Brussels.

 Viva Frida Kahlo at The Viage